Reidmen/myvimrc/README.md

-## myvimrc
+## myvimrc and tmux

-Stores my .vimrc configuration, for reference purposes.
+Stores my .vimrc configuration, and tmux for reference purposes.
+They require [Nerd Font](https://www.nerdfonts.com/) to execute properly.